United States Chess Federation: History

 In 1939, the United States of America Chess Federation was created in Illinois through the merger of the American Chess Federation and National Chess Federation.
-The American Chess Federation, formerly the Western Chess Association, had held an annual open championship since 1900; that tournament, after the merger, became the U.S. Open.
+The American Chess Federation, formerly the Western Chess Association, held an annual open championship since 1900; that tournament, after the merger, became the U.S. Open.
 The National Chess Federation, founded in 1927 to organize U.S. participation in the Olympiads, had held the prestigious invitational U.S. Championship since 1936.

 The combined membership at the time was around 1,000.
 Membership experienced consistent, modest growth until 1958, when Bobby Fischer won the U.S. Championship at the age of 14.
 This began the "Fischer era", during which USCF membership grew thirty-fold, to approximately 60,000 in 1974, after Fischer had won the World Chess Championship.

 The Fischer era did not last long, but the USCF has grown substantially since then, largely because of the explosive growth of scholastic chess.
 Annual national championship tournaments are now held at different grade and age levels; none of these tournaments, which now attract thousands of players, even existed prior to 1969.

 At its founding, the USCF had no employees and no headquarters, but in 1952, it hired a Business Manager (the position eventually became Executive Director), headquartered in New York.
 In 1967, headquarters moved to Newburgh, New York; in 1976, New Windsor, New York; in 2006, Crossville, Tennessee; and in 2022, St. Louis, Missouri.

 Governance

 The U.S. Chess Federation has, in effect, two governing bodies.
-The Board of Delegates, composed of 125 persons designated by the state affiliates, as well as some other categories, meets annually at the U.S. Open.
-The Executive Board, composed of seven persons elected by the membership to staggered three-year terms, meets quarterly.
+The Board of Delegates, composed of 140 persons designated by the state affiliates, as well as some other categories, meets annually at the U.S. Open.
+The Executive Board, composed of eight persons elected by the membership to staggered four-year terms, meets monthly.